-APTA conducts peer reviews for member organizations on a broad range of issues including operations, safety, organizational efficiency and program management.
-Peer review teams are comprised of highly experienced transit professionals able to share methods, insight and experiences interactively with the requesting property based on their experience at their own agencies.
+APTA conducts the Peer Review Program for member organizations on a broad range of issues including operations, safety, organizational efficiency and program management.
+Program teams are comprised of highly experienced transit professionals able to share methods, insight and experiences interactively with the requesting property based on their experience at their own agencies.

-Peer reviews are narrowly focused, and the results, while detailed, usually are at a high level.
-The 3 to 5 day process typically involves a review of relevant documents, field visits, personal interviews of key stakeholders, staff and interested parties.
-Following completion of the review, the team caucuses to summarize key observations and recommendations.
-A presentation is then made to the requesting property and followed by a written report.
-The requesting property is free to accept and act on the recommendations if and to the extent it deems appropriate.
+Following completion of phase one, the Peer Review Program team caucuses to summarize key observations and recommendations.
+A presentation is then made to the requesting property, followed by a written report.
+The requesting property is free to accept and act on the recommendations to the extent deemed appropriate.